shatstack/stylenames/README.md

 ## @shat/stylenames

+A simple JavaScript utility for conditionally joining inline styles together.

-> This is a fork of the unmaintained stylenames package
+> This is a fork of the unmaintained [stylenames](https://github.com/kmathmann/stylenames) package

 #### What does stylenames do?